Ismuai/swmmReact_basic_example/README.md

 Open up a File Explorer window and find the folder where you've copied these files.

 To test that everything works, open up a command prompt.
-Navigate to the foler where you've copied the files by typing something like the following:
+Navigate to the folder where you've copied the files by typing something like the following:
 ```
 cd C:\Path\to\files\you\downloaded\swmmReact_basic_example
 ```